koordinates/kart/docs/pages/development/raster_v1.rst

 ``meta/description``
 ^^^^^^^^^^^^^^^^^^^^

 A long-form description of the dataset, encoded using UTF-8.
-The description is freeform text and has no enforced length limit.
+The description is freeform text.

 ``meta/format.json``
 ^^^^^^^^^^^^^^^^^^^^